alphagov/forms/design/prototype-version-2/edit-question/README.md

 - A National Insurance number
 - A date

-There is a detail component, blue link with an arrow before the text, “Add hint text”, that is currently collapsed.
+There is a detail component, blue link with an arrow before the text, “Add hint text”, that is expanded revealing the hint text “A short hint to help people answer the question” before a text input.

 The page ends with a green “Save and create next page” button; a red “Delete page” button; the word ‘or’; and finally a “go to page list” link.